practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 read some content and decode it based on the specified type, then rinse and repeat.

-## Solving the conceptual mapping problem via abstract types
+## Separating structure from meaning via abstract types

-Even though representing our message in a binary format allowed us to make information extraction simpler and more precise, the data type we used still corresponds to concepts that don't precisely fit the intended meaning of our message.
+Even though representing our message in a binary format allowed us to make information extraction more precise, the data type we used still corresponds to concepts that don't exactly fit the intended meaning of our message.

-One possible way to solve this conceptual problem is to completely decouple structure from meaning in our message format.
-To do that, we could utilize MessagePack's abstract type mechanism -- resulting in a message similar to what you see below:
+One possible way to solve this conceptual mapping problem is to completely decouple structure from meaning in our message format.
+To do that, we could utilize MessagePack's application-specific type mechanism;
+resulting in a message similar to what you see below:

 ![](http://i.imgur.com/s3Rjgzz.png)